Sunday, July 20, 2014

 And like I said before, the voice acting is decent as well with the new characters, and I may not be a fan of Dane Cook, but he did okay as Dusty in these films, nothing great but nothing bad either.
 Although if I had to pick one, I’d still have to say Owen Wilson is better than Dane as Lighting McQueen in the Cars movies.

 If you’re looking for a satisfying family night out at the movies, I would recommend skipping this, you’d be better off seeing How to Train Your Dragon 2 again, you’ll have more fun.
-This is more one of those movies you’d buy on DVD to show your kids when they’re being reckless, just like the first film.
+But this movie isn't terrible and as far as entertainment for little kids go, it's mostly harmless and they might find some enjoyment in it, but there is very little in here for adults.

 Also if you want to see a clever, exciting, and funny animated feature from Disney, I’d recommend waiting until Big Hero 6 comes out in November.